Coaching the Next Farm Team

-Those farming for commercial purposes for three to nine years are eligible to become a mentee who receives special guidance, feedback, and support from a mentor.
+Those farming for commercial purposes for less than 10 years are eligible to become a mentee.
+Mentees will receive special guidance, feedback, and support from a mentor.
 The mentee will complete a Farming Skills Evaluation to assess current skill levels.
 The mentee will then complete a Growing Season Learning Plan with the mentor to set specific learning goals and timelines to guide the mentorship.

 Learning goals for the mentee may include: